krtejeda/PersonalCuraTour/User-Experience-Design-Overview.md

 We chose to implement the watch app paired with wireless earbuds to accomplish two tasks: encourage exploration as intended by curators/suggested by community members and explore the museum as the user wants.
 Our design aims to be unobtrusive and seamless, augmenting rather than overpowering the already stimulating experience of visiting a museum, accomplishing tasks that our target audience has shown a need for.

-Read our full project proposal at [Project Proposal](https://krtejeda.github.io/PersonalCuraTour/Project-Proposal/)
+Read our full project proposal at [Project Proposal](https://krtejeda.github.io/PersonalCuraTour/Project-Proposal/) and watch app design at [Design Review](https://krtejeda.github.io/PersonalCuraTour/Project-Design-Review/).

 # Initial Paper Prototype